 Many organizations go through a lot of effort to use a claim process for gathering more intel on the sale than what is specifically needed to just pay the claim for the incentive program.

-Collecting information such as, what other types of product were sold with this transaction, what percent of the total sale the eligible incentive products represented and any information about the end customer.
+Collecting information such as, what other product types were sold with this transaction, what percent of the total sale the eligible incentive products represented and any information about the end customer.
 This can seem very strategic because no one can argue that data is gold.
 And it just may be worth it for your program.
-However, this should always be balanced between participant centricity and the ease of use to maximize engagement compared to the desire for data collection.
+However, participant centricity and the ease of use to maximize engagement should always be balanced with the desire for data collection.
 Consider bonus opportunities for those who provide the extra information versus requiring the fields.

 Imagine no claim forms for participants to complete and no manual interventions needed to verify validity of the claim, all while maintaining minimal financial risks.